electricpocket/autopilot/README.md

 We wrote a simple Ardiuno app ( code in this project ) to control the relays via 3 digital output pins (D2,D3 & D4; physical pins 5,6 & 7) from the Arduino and an analogueinput pin (A0; pin 19)to monitor the Auto status light on the TP5000.

 #### iOS app
-We then wrote an iOS app to send commands via Bluetooth to the Nano based the code largely on [this example](https://www.raywenderlich.com/85900/arduino-tutorial-integrating-bluetooth-le-ios-swift) from Ray Wenderlich.
+We then wrote an iOS app to send commands via Bluetooth to the Nano.
+The code built on this example https://www.raywenderlich.com/85900/arduino-tutorial-integrating-bluetooth-le-ios-swift from Ray Wenderlich.
+Code is included in this project.

 ## Hardware
 We used the 12V supply inside the TP5000 (from the back of the remote port socket) to power the Nano33 BLE ( the Nano can use anything from.
 3.3 to 30V to power it!).